 In November and December 2019 and March 2020, three stockholder derivative actions were filed against the members of the Company's board of directors, certain of the Company's current officers and related entities: Doris Shenwick Trust v.
 Katzman et al., C.A.
 No. 2019-0940-MTZ (filed Nov.
 22, 2019); Harts v.
 Katzman et al., C.A No. 2019-1027-MTZ (filed Dec.
 23, 2019); and Sammons v.
 Katzman et al., C.A No. 2020-0169-MTZ (Mar.
 5, 2020).
 The three derivative actions were consolidated into In Re SmileDirectClub, Inc. Derivative Litigation, C.A.
 No. 2019-0940-MTZ (Delaware Chancery Court) and Plaintiffs filed a consolidated amended complaint on April 8, 2020.
 The consolidated complaint asserts claims against certain defendants for breaches of fiduciary duty, aiding and abetting those breaches, and unjust enrichment.
 The consolidated complaint seeks, among other things, disgorgement of allegedly unlawful profits from selling common stock and LLC Units.
 The Company has moved to dismiss the action.
-Briefing on the motion to dismiss was completed on

-November 6, 2020.
+Briefing on the motion to dismiss was completed on November 6, 2020.
 A hearing on the motion to dismiss was held on February 17, 2021.
-The court took the matter under advisement.
+On May 28, 2021, the Court granted the Company's motion to dismiss.
+On June 24, 2021 the plaintiff's filed their notice of appeal and on June 20, 2021 the Delaware Supreme Court issued the briefing schedule with appellants brief due on August 13, 2021.